tasmiah26/Processing-Scripts/README.md

 1) The first script performs the steps from masking the ROI to automatic segmentation of the inner/outer coritcal plates
 2) The second script is for surface and volume extraction.
 It should be used after performing any manual corrections needed for masking, reconstruction, and segmentation

-Both scripts are executable so they can be used by just calling the path and using the required flags.
+Both scripts are executable so they can be used by calling the path and using the necessary flags.

 ## **Script 1- auto_segmentation**